 I don’t use an IDE when programming, but instead prefer to use VIM and Unix command line tools synergistically.
 There are certainly advantages and disadvantages to this approach.
 One of the disadvantages is the lack of good refactoring command line tools.

+The story behind a programming tool one of Innolitic’s member’s developed in their free time: The Python Import Helper, or PIH, is a tool to help python programmers work more quickly.
+Part I provides background to the problem, discusses alternative tools, and then outlines an API for the tool.
 In this series of posts, I describe how I wrote a command line tool for refactoring Python code.
 This first post focuses on my initial research and subsequent definition of the problem.

 A common refactoring task is to move classes and functions from one module to another.
 This typically occurs when a module has grown too large over time, and needs to be split up into several smaller modules.
 Imagine you move a function